LessLawn.com... shrink your lawn and grow your pleasure!

 Plant-Driven Design: Creating Gardens That Honor Plants, Place, and Spirit (ISBN: 0881928771)

-See Lauren Springer.
+See also Lauren Springer.

 Philips, Sue and Sutherland, Neil.